 - listen to current Oxford students and get a glimpse of what life is like before you arrive

-- the Oxford University Student Union (OUSU) freshers' guide offering a student perspective on life at Oxford University
+- the Oxford Student Union (SU) freshers' guide offering a student perspective on life at Oxford University

 - connect with us on Twitter for essential student news and events

 - prepare your arrival using our new starter checklist [pdf]